 Knowing and understanding the difference between accountability and responsibility is actually quite useful for understanding how businesses should think about what these terms mean and what effect it has on the performance of individuals and teams.

-Let’s explore what accountability vs responsibility really means in more detail.
+Let’s explore what accountability vs. responsibility really means in more detail.

 What Does It Mean to Be Accountable?

-In other words, an accountable party is a person or a group who plays a role in achieving something.
+In other words, an accountable party is a person or a group that plays a role in achieving something.
 That achievement doesn’t necessarily need to be binary.
 Potential outcomes generally occupy a spectrum of possibilities, from unfavorable to favorable.

 Consider a company’s quarterly sales goals.